 Whether you are seeking an opportunity to actively participate or passively sit back and watch, there’s plenty to do and see in Washington, PA and the surrounding areas.
 Like sports?
 Washington is home to the Pony League World Series.
 If amateur sports aren’t your thing, we have a couple professional teams nearby you may have heard of!

-If you’re more of an art aficionado, you’ll be pleased to know that Washington is home to its own symphony.
+If you’re a fan of the arts, you’ll be pleased to know that Washington is home to its own symphony.
 (Not to mention the Pittsburgh Symphony is only 20 miles away).
 There are museums showcasing everything from natural history to cartoons, which you can easily spend the day exploring.
 For family fun, visit the zoo or one of the area’s amusement parks.

 Southwestern PA is one of the nicest places to live.
 The weather changes each season, and we have abundant outdoor activities and many cultural attractions.
 Whether you are on your own and want to explore or want to spend time with your family or others, we have something you will enjoy.
 Take a look at our short list of offerings here and don't forget to check out area tourism websites for more ideas.